SubasiMehmet/MySwiftEducation/016_UITextField_UILabel_UIButton.md

         myTextField.layer.cornerRadius = 10
         myTextField.becomeFirstResponder()

-        myTextField.addTarget(self, action: #selector(textViewChanged), for: .editingChanged)  -> Important One
+        myTextField.addTarget(self, action: #selector(textViewChanged), for: .editingChanged)  -> It observes changes in the text and before any change, it call "textViewChanged" function.
+IMPORTANT!!!

         view.addSubview(submitTextField)
       }